- This event has passed.

 Will there be food or drink on site?

-There are no food vendors or beer garden at the event this year.
+There will be food vendors at the event this year.

 You can bring in food and drinks (no alcohol).